QR-bill as a payment method in Swiss online shops: How it works

 Published:

-The Swiss QR Invoice (Swiss QR Invoice) can be used as a full-fledged payment method in e-commerce checkout — not just as an invoice sent by mail.
-After placing an order, buyers receive a QR code that they can scan and pay directly via their e-banking app.
-For merchants (comerciantes), the QR invoice is the cheapest form of purchase on account with transaction fees starting at 0.50 %, but without credit checks and without risk assumption.
+The Swiss QR-Invoice (Swiss QR Invoice) can be used as a full payment method in e-commerce checkout — not just as an invoice sent by post.
+After ordering, buyers receive a QR code, which they scan and pay directly via their e-banking app.
+For merchants (comerciantes), the QR-Invoice is the cheapest form of purchase on account with transaction fees starting at 0.50 %, but without creditworthiness check and without risk assumption.

-This guide shows you step-by-step how the QR invoice works in online checkout, how you can automate payment reconciliation, and for which shops this model is particularly suitable.
+This guide shows you step-by-step how the QR-Invoice works in the online checkout, how you automate the payment reconciliation and for which shops this model is particularly suitable.

-1. What the QR invoice is in an e-commerce context — and what it is not
+1. What the QR-Invoice is in the e-commerce context — and what it is not

-The QR-Rechnung was introduced in 2020 by the Swiss Bankers Association (SwissBanking) and the SIX Group to replace the old payment slips (red and orange) with a uniform, digitally readable format.
-At its core, it is a standardized payment part with a Swiss QR Code that contains all payment information: recipient IBAN, amount, reference number, and structured payment information.
+The QR-Invoice was introduced in 2020 by the Swiss Bankers Association (SwissBanking) and the SIX Group to replace the old payment slips (red and orange) with a uniform, digitally readable format.
+At its core, it is a standardized payment part with a Swiss QR Code that contains all payment information: recipient IBAN, amount, reference number and structured payment information.

-In an e-commerce context, this means: The QR invoice is not sent on paper, but is provided as a digital payment part during checkout or by email after the order is placed.
-Buyers scan the QR code with their mobile banking app and initiate the payment.
-The QR invoice is not a BNPL solution — there is no credit check, and the risk of default lies entirely with you as the merchant (comerciante).
+In the e-commerce context, this means: The QR-Invoice is not sent on paper, but is provided as a digital payment part in checkout or by email after the order.
+Buyers scan the QR code with their mobile banking app and trigger the payment.
+The QR-Invoice is not a BNPL solution — there is no creditworthiness check, and the risk of default lies entirely with you as a merchant (comerciante).

-Important: The QR invoice as a payment method in checkout is not the same as classic invoicing.
-With classic invoicing, you create an invoice manually and send it — the process is decoupled from the shop.
-With the QR invoice as a checkout payment method, the process is integrated into the ordering workflow, and payment reconciliation can be automated.
+Important: The QR-Invoice as a payment method in the checkout is not the same as the classic invoice dispatch.
+With the classic invoice dispatch, you create an invoice manually and send it — the process is decoupled from the shop.
+With the QR-Invoice as a checkout payment method, the process is integrated into the ordering process, and the payment reconciliation can be automated.

-2. How the QR invoice works in online checkout: Workflow for buyers and merchants (comerciantes)
+2. How the QR-Invoice works in the online checkout: Process for buyers and merchants (comerciantes)

 Step 2: The order is confirmed.
-The buyer receives the QR invoice as a PDF by email or directly on the order confirmation screen — containing the Swiss QR Code and the payment deadline.
+Buyer receives the QR-Invoice as a PDF by email or directly on the order confirmation screen — with the Swiss QR Code and the payment deadline.

-Step 3: The buyer opens their e-banking or mobile banking app and scans the QR code.
-All payment information is filled in automatically.
-The payment is initiated with a single click.
+Step 3: Buyer opens the e-banking or mobile banking app, scans the QR code.
+All payment information is automatically filled in.
+The payment is triggered with one click.

 Step 4: The buyer's bank transfers the amount to the recipient's IBAN.
 Depending on the bank, this takes 1–2 business days within Switzerland.

-Step 5: You as the merchant (comerciante) receive a CAMT.054 credit notification from your bank.
-This contains the QR reference, which allows the payment to be automatically matched to the order.
+Step 5: You as a merchant (comerciante) receive a CAMT.054 credit notification from your bank.
+This contains the QR reference, with which the payment can be automatically assigned to the order.

-3. Payment reconciliation: CAMT.054, reference number, and automatic matching
+3. Payment reconciliation: CAMT.054, reference number and automatic assignment

-Automatic payment reconciliation is the biggest efficiency gain of the QR invoice compared to classic invoicing by mail.
+The automatic payment reconciliation is the biggest efficiency gain of the QR-Invoice compared to the classic invoice by post.
 It works via three components:

 The QR reference (QRR) is a 27-digit reference number based on the QR-IBAN.
 It is uniquely generated for each order.
-Alternatively, the Structured Creditor Reference (SCOR) according to ISO 11649 can be used, which also works outside Switzerland (outside Switzerland).
+Alternatively, the Structured Creditor Reference (SCOR) according to ISO 11649 can be used, which also works outside Switzerland.

-The CAMT.054 notification is an XML file in the ISO-20022 standard that your bank provides to you automatically.
-It contains all credits with their respective reference number.
-Your ERP system, your accounting tool, or your PSP can read this notification and automatically assign the payment to the correct order.
+The CAMT.054 notification is an XML file in the ISO 20022 standard that your bank automatically provides to you.
+It contains all credits with the respective reference number.
+Your ERP system, your accounting tool or your PSP can read this notification and automatically assign the payment to the correct order.

 Prerequisite: You need a QR-IBAN (not just a standard IBAN), which you apply for at your bank.
 In addition, your software must be able to process CAMT.054 notifications.
 Most modern ERP and accounting solutions (Bexio, Abacus, Run my Accounts, Klara) support this natively.

-4. Payment terms and dunning: When is the invoice due, what happens in case of default?
+4. Payment deadlines and dunning: When is the invoice due, what happens in case of default?

-Unlike BNPL providers, who specify a fixed payment term of 14 or 30 days, with the QR invoice you determine the payment term yourself.
-Usual terms are 10, 14, or 30 days from the invoice date.
+Unlike BNPL providers, who specify a fixed payment deadline of 14 or 30 days, you determine the payment deadline yourself with the QR-Invoice.
+Usual payment deadlines are 10, 14 or 30 days from the invoice date.

-If the payment term has expired and no payment has been received, your dunning process begins.
-In Switzerland, there is no legally prescribed dunning obligation — in principle, you can initiate debt collection immediately after the deadline has expired.
-In practice, however, a stepped process is recommended:
+If the payment deadline has expired and no payment has been received, your dunning process begins.
+In Switzerland, there is no legally prescribed dunning obligation — you can basically start debt collection proceedings directly after the deadline has expired.
+In practice, however, a step-by-step process is recommended:

-Payment reminder after 5–7 days overdue, friendly worded.
-First dunning letter after 14 days overdue, with a new payment term of 10 days.
-Second dunning letter after another 10 days, with notification of debt collection.
-Debt collection petition at the relevant debt collection office (Art.
-67 SchKG), if payment is still outstanding.
+Payment reminder after 5–7 days overdue, friendly formulated.
+First warning after 14 days overdue, with a new payment deadline of 10 days.
+Second warning after another 10 days, with announcement of debt collection.
+Debt collection petition to the responsible debt collection office (Art.
+67 SchKG), if the payment still fails to arrive.

-Depending on the amount of the claim, the costs for a debt collection petition are between EUR 7 and EUR 400 in accordance with the Gebührenverordnung zum SchKG (GebV SchKG).
-You must advance these costs as the creditor.
+The costs for a debt collection petition range between EUR 7 and EUR 400 depending on the amount claimed, according to the Ordinance on Fees under the SchKG (GebV SchKG).
+You must advance these costs as a creditor.

-5. QR invoice vs. classic invoice by mail: What changes for online shops
+5. QR-Invoice vs. classic invoice per post: What changes for online shops

-Switching to the QR invoice as a checkout payment method brings several advantages compared to classic invoicing:
+The switch to the QR-Invoice as a checkout payment method brings several advantages compared to the classic invoice dispatch:

 Dimension